agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: Danish people investment in direct interventions is similar to Ugandan investments for a given population.

-Unless and Until I have a way to measure direct interventions, I am not going to get anywhere.
+Unless and Until I have a way to measure "direct interventions", I am not going to get anywhere.
 When I first read this...
 I sided with the author initially.
 But the baseline starting point is not the same for both the countries.
-I mean econ dev is insanely hard.
+I mean dev econ is insanely hard science.
+I try to measure "investment in direct interventions" with "healthcare expenditure".

-**re-write Claim**: Healthcare expenditure per capita for Danish people has been of similar order compared to Ugandans since 1950 atleast
+**re-write Claim**: Healthcare expenditure per capita for Danish people has been of similar order compared to Ugandans since 1950 atleast.

 **Example-sub**: